chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 ### Blockchain Cryptographic Landscape

-Most blockchain networks depend on **ECDSA** for digital signatures, utilizing elliptic curves such as **secp256k1** (Bitcoin, Ethereum) or **ed25519** (Solana, newer systems).
+Most blockchain networks depend on elliptic-curve signatures, including **ECDSA over secp256k1** (Bitcoin, Ethereum) and **EdDSA over ed25519** (Solana, newer systems).
 These signature schemes derive their security from the computational difficulty of the **Elliptic Curve Discrete Logarithm Problem (ECDLP)**, which Shor's algorithm can solve efficiently on a sufficiently capable quantum computer.

 **Hash functions** like SHA-256 and Keccak-256 demonstrate greater resistance but remain affected.
 Grover's algorithm reduces their effective security from 256 bits to 128 bits—still computationally infeasible but requiring larger hash outputs for equivalent security in a post-quantum world.
 For hash functions, it's important to distinguish between attack types: Grover provides quadratic speedup for preimage/second-preimage attacks (reducing SHA-256 to ~128-bit effective security), while the best-known quantum collision attack (BHT) scales around 2^(n/3), offering different and weaker speedup than Grover's preimage results.

 Shor is a master locksmith who, given the lock’s face (your public key), reverse-engineers the blueprint and cuts the matching key directly—catastrophic for RSA/ECDSA once his tools are good enough.
 Grover is a superhuman librarian who still must search the stacks, but runs the aisles twice as fast; a 256-bit shelf becomes effectively 128-bit, still vast but no longer overbuilt.
 One breaks structure, the other accelerates search.

-**Address generation** in most blockchains involves hashing public keys, providing some inherent protection through this additional layer.
+**Address generation** in many systems hashes public keys (e.g., Bitcoin P2PKH/P2WPKH, Ethereum addresses), providing some inherent protection through this additional layer.
+Exceptions: Bitcoin **P2TR** and legacy **P2PK** embed the public key directly rather than hashing it.
+In Ethereum, public keys are not on-chain until an account sends a transaction, after which they are recoverable via `ecrecover`.
 However, **address reuse** and **public key exposure** create vulnerabilities where quantum attackers could derive private keys from exposed public keys.

 ### Timeline and Standards Development

 Current expert estimates suggest that **cryptographically relevant quantum computers (CRQCs)** capable of breaking 2048-bit RSA or 256-bit ECDSA may emerge within 10-30 years, though this timeline remains highly uncertain.
 Under optimistic assumptions, resource estimates suggest approximately 20 million physical qubits would be required to factor RSA-2048 in roughly 8 hours; ECC of comparable classical strength presents similar difficulty.
+Newer analyses (2025) suggest that fewer than one million noisy physical qubits might achieve RSA-2048 factoring in under a week under similar assumptions, underscoring the uncertainty in timelines.

 The **NIST Post-Quantum Cryptography** program finalized standards on August 13, 2024, establishing three primary algorithms: **ML-KEM (Kyber)** for key encapsulation, **ML-DSA (CRYSTALS-Dilithium)** for signatures, and **SLH-DSA (SPHINCS+)** for hash-based signatures.
-In March 2025, **HQC** was selected as an additional KEM standard. **Falcon** is expected as a future signature standard but remains under development.
+In March 2025, **HQC** was selected as an additional KEM standard. **Falcon** is expected as a future signature standard (NIST "FN-DSA", planned FIPS 206) but remains under development.

 This timeline puts immense pressure on the entire ecosystem—migration to quantum-resistant cryptography will require extensive coordination across all participants.
 The practical risk today centers on **harvest-now, forge-later** attacks against data and signatures that expose public keys.